aneldev/dyna-ts-react-module-boilerplate/README.md

 # Features

-- Write in Typescript, .tsx, .ts, but also .jsx & .js are supported
+- Write in Typescript, .tsx, .ts, but also .jsx & .js are supported`
 - Ready for react-router, dev server serves deep links and multiple ports
 - Load inline images
 - Configured font loader
-- Load Fonts Awesome
+- Lint
 - Supports CSS, SCSS & LESS at the same time
 - CSS modules (with `*.module.less/scss` filename pattern)
-- Test with Jest, snapshots are also supported
+- Test with Jest, snapshots
+- Analyse dependencies with Webpack Analyser
 - Distribute as a module with TypeScript Definitions (ready to import)
 - Distributed versions work in Javascript and Typescript projects
 - Detect circular dependencies (where leads to import `undefined` or `null` values)